-The reason for opioids drugs’ incredible value and growth is associated with a rise in chronic pain caused by conditions such fibromyalgia, cancer, and arthritis.
-Unfortunately, the rise in opioids is also associated with a dramatic increase in opioid dependency, abuse, overdose, and death—as many as 130 deaths per day in the United States alone.
+The reason for incredible value and growth in opioid drug use is because of a rise in chronic pain due to conditions such as fibromyalgia, cancer, and arthritis.
+Unfortunately, the increase in opioids is also associated with a dramatic increase in opioid dependency, abuse, overdose, and death—as many as 130 deaths per day in the United States alone.

-As doctors, scientists, and the public alike all try to make sense of the harrowing drug epidemic, it’s helpful to clarify some relevant terms people may come across in their research.
-This includes two terms many people don’t realize are distinct from each other:
+As doctors, scientists, and the public alike all try to make sense of the severe drug epidemic, it’s helpful to clarify some relevant terms people may encounter in their research.
+This includes two words many people don’t realize are distinct from each other:

 Opiates and opioids.

-“Opioid” is a broad term used to describe three distinct types of opioid drugs: opiates, synthetic opioids, and semi-synthetic opioids.
-All three types of drugs act on opioid receptors within the body and mediate and influence pain, reward, and addiction behavior.
-(Notably, the human body also creates its own opioids—called endogenous opioids—which interact with opioid receptors, too.
-These include endorphins, dynorphins, and enkephalins.)
+“Opioid” is a broad term to describe three types of opioid drugs: opiates, synthetic opioids, and semi-synthetic opioids.
+All three types of drugs act on opioid receptors within the body to mediate and influence pain, reward, and addictive behavior.
+(Notably, the human body also creates its own opioids—called endogenous opioids—which interact with opioid receptors.
+To illustrate, these include endorphins, dynorphins, and enkephalins.)

 How are these three types of opioid drugs different?

 - Opiates: these are pain-relieving chemicals found naturally in the opium (poppy) plant, Papaver somniferum.
-The opium plant, which has been cultivated for thousands of years, contains at least 20 different types of opiates—also known as opium alkaloids—although only four are used medicinally.
+For thousands of years people have cultivated poppy plants.
+These plants contain at least 20 different opiates, also known as opium alkaloids—although we only use four medicinally.

 - Synthetic Opioids: pain-relieving chemicals created in a laboratory.
-These man-made drugs mimic opiates and can activate the same receptors in the human body, however they are not derived from opiates themselves.
+These human-made drugs mimic opiates and activate the same receptors in the human body.
+However, they do not come from the poppy plant.

-- Semi-Synthetic Opioids: pain-relieving chemicals created in a laboratory that are also derived from naturally-occurring opiates.
+- Semi-Synthetic Opioids: pain-relieving chemicals created in a laboratory but derived from naturally-occurring opiates.

 This simplification makes some sense.
 Remember: all three types of drugs interact with and bind to opioid receptors in the body.
-This means that all three can be used to relieve moderate to chronic pain.
+Therefore, all three can relieve moderate to chronic pain.
 Both opiates and opioids also can lead to emotional and physical numbing, decreased respiratory and heart rate, constipation, feelings of euphoria.

-Perhaps the most important fact to realize is that all types of opioids—whether derived from a poppy plant or created in a lab—can be dangerously addictive and have a high risk for misuse, dependency, and fatal overdose.
+Perhaps the most important fact to realize is that all types of opioids—whether they come from a poppy plant or a lab—are dangerously addictive and have a high risk for misuse, dependency, and fatal overdose.

 It’s not wise nor realistic to assume a “naturally” occurring opiate is in any way safer than a synthetic or semi-synthetic opioid.
-All three kinds of opioids can be extremely dangerous and should be prescribed and used with undue caution.
+All three kinds of opioids can be hazardous and patients should only use them according to the physicians directions.

 Common Types of Opiates and Opioids